unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 > It is often tempting to hunt for some magical settings that will lead to much better results.
 But do those settings exist?
 > Applying common sense is often a good first step to make a guess of how much better *could* results be.
 > In the present case we might certainly not expect to be able to reliably predict sunshine hours for the next day with 5-10 minute precision.
-> But how much better we could make exactly can be a difficult to answer question.
+> But how much better our model could be exactly, often remains difficult to answer.
 >
 > * What changes to the model architecture might make sense to explore?
 > * Ignoring changes to the model architecture, what might notably improve the prediction quality?